BME-Jafar/logger/README.md

- Simple Python-based logger project designed for medical applications.
-This tool allows you to:
+A simple Python-based logger designed for medical applications.
+This tool allows users to:

-  1. Register timestamps.
+    🕒 Register timestamps
-  2. Add comments.\n
+    💬 Add comments
-  3. Export data as CSV and text files.\n
+    📤 Export data as CSV and text files

-Getting Started
+🚀 Getting Started
 Running the Logger
+Option 1: Using the Provided Batch File (Windows)

-* To run the logger:
+    Double-click Start.bat to run the application.
-    Execute the Start.bat file.
-        Note: The project includes a virtual Python environment (Windows).
-The first run requires an internet connection to download pandas and PySide6.
-* Alternative Method
+    On first launch, ensure you are connected to the internet — required for downloading dependencies (pandas, PySide6).

-If Python is already installed on your system:
+    A virtual Python environment is already included for convenience.

+Option 2: Run with Your Own Python Installation, with pandas and PySide6 already installed.

-    Open the command prompt (cmd).
+    Open Command Prompt (cmd).
+    Navigate to the project folder.
-    Run the application by typing:
+    Run the application manually:

-    python mainwindow.py